polosson/Plantt/README.md

 ## Usage

-Insert an element **scheduler** into your HTML:
+Insert an element **scheduler** into your HTML, and attach your controller to it:

     <scheduler ng-controller="planttExample"></scheduler>

-Then, attach your controller to it, then inject the module in your app:
+Finally, inject the module in your app and define your controller:

     var planttApp = angular.module("planttApp", ["plantt.module"]);